NIEM/NIEM-Releases/README.md

 ## Feedback

-Please submit feedback by Friday, April 17.
-Feedback can be posted directly to the [NIEM Releases issue tracker](https://github.com/NIEM/NIEM-Releases/issues) or emailed to niem-comments@lists.gatech.edu .
+Please submit feedback by Friday, July 18.
+Feedback can be posted directly to the [NIEM Releases issue tracker](https://github.com/NIEM/NIEM-Releases/issues) or emailed to niem-comments@lists.gatech.edu.

+## Note

+Updates to the Naming and Design Rules (NDR) Specification are in progress.
+There are conformance validation issues in this beta due to updates to the structures and appinfo schemas that will be resolved once the new NDR 5.0 conformance targets and validation rules become available.

 ## Key changes